kint-php/kint/contrib.md

 When it's done parsing it loads up all the applicable plugins and lets them alter the value at will.
 By the time the value gets back it will likely have even more representations of data.
 Each of the representations may in turn hold more values.

-In addition to altering the value, the plugins may add to the `hints` arrays on both the values and the representations to inform the renderer as to their options.
+In addition to altering the value, the plugins may add to the `hints` array keys on both the values and the representations to inform the renderer as to their options.

 Values can be extended to alter behavior at the value level.
 Again this is mostly of use in the rendering stage.